Rafi993/file-object/README.md

 ## Downsides?

 Since it is meant to function like direct object access it uses synchronous file API's which might cause performance issues when used in large projects (since it has to wait for IO to complete).
-But this project will prove usefull for smaller scripts where this does not matter.
+But this project will prove useful for smaller scripts where this does not matter.